socketry/async-worker/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## See Also

+- [async-container](https://github.com/socketry/async-container) — A container for parallel execution.

 ## License